w3c/dpub-pwp/README.md

 Documents produced by the [Digital Publishing Interest Group](http://www.w3.org/dpub/IG) of the W3C.

-See also the [paged view](http://w3c.github.io/dpub-pwp/) for the document itself, served in HTML.
+See also the [paged view](http://w3c.github.io/dpub-pwp/) for the Editors' Draft, served in HTML.
 Publishing snapshots are also available in paged view:

 * [FPWD](http://w3c.github.io/dpub-pwp/publishing-snapshots/FPWD/Overview.html)